vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/machining/bandsaw.md

 * Know where the E- Stop is
 * Can __not__ make thin cuts.
 Need at least 3 teeth in contact with the piece at all times.
 * If there is material hanging off the end, place supports under the free end
-* L- Brackets should be cut with the corner with facing up.
+* L - Brackets should be cut with the corner with facing up.
 This way the blade is cutting a consistent amount throughout the whole cut.
 # Materials that can be cut
 * Wood
 * Aluminum